andre-filho/commit-helper/README.md

   # make sure you have the dependencies installed in your machine and
   # have git ready to use

-  $ apt install python3-pip git
+  $ sudo apt install python3-pip git

   $ pip3 install pyyaml